 My dear GEM Family:

 email addresses of family and friends who would be interested in receiving our weekly SCR’s.
-With the archive at their disposal, anyone can determine the start date as well as the various legs of their journey into the heart of God through our SCR ministry.
+With the archive on our website at their disposal, someone joining our group in midstream can determine the pace of their journey into the heart of God.
 We believe that our SCR ministry will help many, individually and in small groups created by individual initiatives, to develop and deepen their commitment to becoming saints under the direction of the Holy Spirit.

 Sincerely in Jesus Christ,